Boldly Going Nowhere

-Boldly Going Nowhere was a proposed American science fiction single-camera comedy television series created by Rob McElhenney, Charlie Day, Glenn Howerton and Adam Stein to be aired in 2009 on the Fox network.
+Boldly Going Nowhere is a proposed American science fiction single-camera comedy television series created by Rob McElhenney, Charlie Day, Glenn Howerton and Adam Stein that was originally to be aired in 2009 on the Fox network.
 The series was planned as a parody of the Star Trek franchise in the format of a workplace sitcom; the title was a reference to the famous phrase "To boldly go where no man has gone before" from the opening speech in the first two Star Trek series.
 A pilot was shot in 2008, but the project was shelved indefinitely.
+Being from the same creative team as It's Always Sunny in Philadelphia, multiple cast members from that series appear, including Howerton and Day, in addition to David Hornsby, Kaitlin Olson, Artemis Pebdani, Chad L. Coleman, and Benjamin Koldyke, who plays the lead character here and also guest starred on Always Sunny.

 Premise

 The show is a workplace comedy in a sci-fi setting dealing with the day-to-day adventures of the captain and crew of intergalactic rock-collecting spaceship RC-7, operating under the Galactic Coalition in the year 2189.
 Captain Ron Teague hopes to discover new worlds and civilizations instead of being a rock-collector.
 Unfortunately, he and his crew are immoral and incompetent people, and it is quickly apparent that they are all woefully delusional about the mundanity of their lives.